CPS GROUP offers three brands that focus on different industry sectors.

 With established historic headquartered in Castel Bolognese in northeastern Italy, the CPS GROUP’s roots date back to 1860 when PESCI was founded at the start of industrialization in Italy.
 COPMA was established in 1947.
 The two companies were merged together with CPS into CPS GROUP in 2013.
 With an incredible history in engineering, CPS GROUP's newest venture into integrated manufacturing means improving on a new flexible approach to address the needs of the market in a way that other brands struggle to achieve.

-R&D is also very important for us, as we are closely connected with Bologna University and its deep research in mechanical engineering and hydraulic technology, driving innovation in mechanics, hydraulics, and automation.
+R&D is also very important for CPS GROUP, as we are closely connected with Bologna University and its deep research in mechanical engineering and hydraulic technology, driving innovation in mechanics, hydraulics, and automation.
 CPS GROUP's research focuses on materials and hydraulic expertise, enabling the teams to create high-performing and reliable

 Nicola Montuschi, CPS GROUP.